matrix-org/matrix-spec-proposals/proposals/2229-rebind-existing-3pid.md

     noun

     A queryable server that holds mappings between 3PIDs and Matrix IDs.

+Bind
+    verb

+    Create a mapping between a 3PID and a Matrix ID.
+Useful for people to find a user based on their existing third-party contact information.
 ```

 As part of the on-going privacy work, Matrix client applications are